KittyGiraudel/sass-guidelines/index.md

 * the order of CSS declarations;
 * the thought process behind a way of doing.

 And I probably forgot a lot of other various reasons as well.
 Commenting takes very little time when done seamlessly along with the code so do it at the right time.
-Coming back to a piece of code to comment it is not only completely unrealistic but also extremely annoying.
+Coming back at a piece of code to comment it is not only completely unrealistic but also extremely annoying.

 ## Writing comments

-Ideally, *any* CSS ruleset should be preceded by a C-style comment explaining what is the point of the rule set.
+Ideally, *any* CSS ruleset should be preceded by a C-style comment explaining what is the point of the CSS block.
 This comment also hosts numbered explanations regarding specific parts of the ruleset.
 For instance:

 ```scss
 /**